 Row 3: "What potential for success in the MBA program or afterwards is demonstrated?"
 You may or may not be directly stating this in the essay, but you should think about what each accomplishment reveals in terms of your potential.
 HBS Adcom will most certainly be considering how your accomplishments demonstrate your potential to succeed at HBS and afterwards, so you should as well.
 One key way of thinking about the MBA application process is to see it as a test of potential.
 Potential itself can mean different things at different schools and so you must keep in mind differences between schools and, in particular, must pay close attention to what schools say really matters when they assess applicants.
 Harvard Business School Admissions states:

 Genuine business talent cannot be narrowly defined.
 Instead of looking for an "ideal" candidate, HBS invites MBA applicants who exhibit a variety of skills, accomplishments, and temperaments.
 The true common characteristics of our students are demonstrated leadership potential and a capacity to thrive in a rigorous academic environment.

 Therefore, please keep in mind that a core part of your own application strategy should be determining which parts of yourself to emphasize both overall and for a particular school.
 For example, at HBS, clearly "demonstrated leadership potential" and a strong academic background are necessary.
-In fact, the latter is particularly important at HBS, especially because the forced grading curve makes it a uniquely challenging academic environment.
-For more about academic potential, see 3-1.
+I have already discussed the importance of leadership, but academic potential is particularly important at HBS, especially because the forced grading curve makes it a uniquely challenging academic environment.
+For more about academic potential, see my comments on Option 1.